 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 I immediately became captivated with the idea of visiting Greenland and I knew that we HAD to go.
-Convincing Laura that visiting Greenland was a good idea would be another story.
+Convincing Laura that this was a good idea would be another story.
 Here’s everything we learned about trips to Greenland from Iceland.

 How to Get to Greenland

-Our first real decision was how to get to Greenland?
+Our first real decision was how to get there.
 We found some airlines offering day trips from Iceland to Greenland.
-Alternately, if we’re going to Greenland, we could add a couple of days and really explore, however the trip was proving to be long enough with our limited vacation time.
+Alternately, if we’re going, we could add a couple of days and really explore, however the trip was proving to be long enough with our limited vacation time.
 Most of our long discussions came down to whether we would like take the quick trip from Iceland to Greenland.

 Once before, I wanted to do a day trip to somewhere crazy (from Spain to Gibraltar).
-At the time, I was accused of just wanting to collect a Greenland passport stamp (which, since Denmark owns Greenland, is the stamp of Denmark – or, to be more specific, Greenland is a partially autonomous constituent country within the Kingdom of Denmark).
+At the time, I was accused of just wanting to collect a passport stamp (which, since Greenland is a partially autonomous constituent country within the Kingdom of Denmark, it’s a Denmark stamp).

 And it went much that way this time.
 I’ll admit, that was part of it.
 But how often do you have the opportunity for visiting Greenland?
 We don’t have a lot of vacation time, and tacking the quick trip on to our time in Iceland just made sense (to me, anyway).

-There’s really only two ways to get to Greenland.
+There’s really only two ways to get there.
 The first is to fly from Iceland to Greenland.
 There are flights to Greenland from Iceland (via Air Iceland Connect) and Denmark (via Air Greenland).
 However, there are still no direct air service from the United States.

 So, if you’re wondering how to get to Greenland from the US, most people fly to Reyjavik with IcelandAir and then take an Air Iceland Connect flight on to either Nuuk or Kulusuk, which is actually kind of strange since Greenland is part of North America and you’d think you could fly direct.

-The second option is that there are a number of cruise lines that are beginning to add Greenland as a port to their sailings.
+The second option is that there are a number of cruise lines that are beginning to add the country to their sailings.
 Contrary to popular belief, there is no Iceland to Greenland ferry.
 The good news for travelers is getting to Greenland is getting easier every year with more travel options available.

 Why Visit Greenland

-My motives in this Greenland vacation were more about country collecting or getting that Greenland passport stamp.
-Before we left on the trip, the cover of National Geographic was about Greenland being Ground Zero for global warming.
+My motives in this Greenland vacation were more about country collecting or getting that passport stamp.
+Before we left on the trip, the cover of National Geographic was about this island being Ground Zero for global warming.
 I wanted to see it for myself.
 Laura finally gave in.

 We got up early and headed to the tiny Reykjavik city airport for the flight.
-The Air Iceland Connect flight from Reykjavik to the hamlet of Kulusuk, Greenland took a little under two hours and covered a distance of just over 450 miles (725 kilometers).
+The Air Iceland Connect flight from Reykjavik to the hamlet of Kulusuk took a little under two hours and covered a distance of just over 450 miles (725 kilometers).

 Once in Greenland, we crossed through security and found the guide, a gent from Iceland who had lived in Greenland for some time.
-He originally came to Greenland as a sociologist to study the indigenous population and ended up seeing a money-making opportunity and stayed.
+He originally came to the island as a sociologist to study the indigenous population and ended up seeing a money-making opportunity and stayed.

 In Kulusuk, we walked from the airport down into the town, stopping at the cemetery ridge for a view of town.
 At about this time, the midges found us.
 These crazy little bugs are attracted to CO2 and fly into your mouth and up your nose.
 They made us miserable, but there was nothing we could do to keep them away.
 I wished we had had netting to get the bugs out of our faces.